-All of this is having a serious impact on the automotive supply chain and various players in the industry – regardless of whether those players are looking to buy or sell vehicles, rent out cars, transport vehicle inventory or use fleet units to conduct another form of business.
-Additionally, all these storm-related challenges add even further supply chain disruptions to an already-burdened auto industry grappling with ongoing coronavirus-pandemic concerns, strained carrier capacity, high fuel prices and widespread semiconductor chip shortage.
+All of this could have a serious impact on the automotive supply chain and various players in the industry – regardless of whether those players are looking to buy or sell vehicles, rent out cars, transport vehicle inventory or use fleet units to conduct another form of business.
+Additionally, storm-related challenges could add even more supply chain disruptions to an already burdened auto industry grappling with high fuel prices, strained carrier capacity, a tight labor market and a widespread semiconductor chip shortage.

-ACERTUS’ teams take these new severe-weather challenges seriously.
-These teams are closely monitoring the situation on the ground, providing regular updates to its carriers, drivers and customers and working to provide around-the-clock service to all involved.
-As a direct result of Hurricane Ida and ongoing storms along the Gulf, there are a few key areas where ACERTUS has identified major needs facing companies, as well as ways in which ACERTUS can step in as a logistics provider and help at this time.
+ACERTUS’ teams take these severe-weather challenges seriously.
+These teams are closely monitoring the situation on the ground, providing regular updates to our carriers, drivers and customers and working to provide around-the-clock service to all involved.
+There are a few key areas where ACERTUS has identified likely coming challenges that will impact automotive players as a result of these storms, but there are also ways in which ACERTUS can step in as an expert logistics provider to help.

 The Need to Reposition Inventory

 Perhaps one of the most crucial disruptions that will face automotive players impacted by Hurricane Ian and related storms will be the need to reposition inventory, moving it out of harm’s way and into safety.
 To prevent damage, many retailers and rental car companies are looking to transport their vehicle inventory off their lots and into locations with more coverage from the storm’s coming impacts.